eleonora-sc/CSCE465_project/README.md

 # CSCE465 Project: Security of TCP & Flask Server Vs Common Cyberattacks

-This project was born due to our Spring 2025 Peer Learning Activity in which we have to show implementations of networks and cryptography.
+This project was born due to our Spring 2025 Peer Learning Activity in which we have to show implementations of network defense mechanisms against common cyberattacks such as DDOS,.
 Hence as a team we decided to simulate these and

 ## Project Requirements